mikepierce/enchiridion/README.md

 # Change Log

+###  1 Sep 2015
+ - Proofread Higginson and made a few minor edits.

 ### 30 Aug 2015
  - Added the `make todos` option to make a copy of each translation